-According to another New York Times article, Mack was originally supposed to be sentenced in September 2019.
-Nearly a year later, she's still out on her $5 million bond and living under house arrest at her parents’ California home.
-Film Daily reported that her sentencing was initially delayed at the request of the defense as they worked to prepare evidence they hoped would lead to a lesser sentence.
-Then the coronavirus further delayed court proceedings nationwide; there's currently no date scheduled for her sentencing.
-When her day in court does eventually come, she'll face up to 40 years in prison, 20 years for each count for which she pleaded guilty.
+According to another New York Times article, she was originally supposed to be sentenced in September 2019, but was released on a $5 million bond and lived under house arrest at her parents’ California home.
+Film Daily reported that her sentencing was delayed at the request of the defense as they worked to prepare evidence they hoped would lead to a lesser sentence.
+The coronavirus further delayed court proceedings nationwide, however.

-In the meantime, leader Keith Raniere's own sentencing is coming up soon.
-According to Forbes, he was convicted in June 2019 of racketeering, sex trafficking, and forced labor conspiracy.
-The outlet reported that he'll be sentenced on October 27, 2020 and could face life in prison.
-Both Raniere and Mack are also named in a civil lawsuit that was recently filed in January, per Entertainment Tonight.
-The lawsuit claims that the duo and other members of NXIVM “exerted power over [group members]; took their money; made it financially, physically and psychologically difficult, and in some cases impossible, to leave the coercive community; and systematically abused plaintiffs physically and emotionally.”
+Both Raniere and Mack are also named in a civil lawsuit that was filed in January 2020, per Entertainment Tonight.
+The lawsuit claims that they and other members of NXIVM “exerted power over [group members]; took their money; made it financially, physically and psychologically difficult, and in some cases impossible, to leave the coercive community; and systematically abused plaintiffs physically and emotionally.”

 Mack’s lawyers didn’t respond to ET's request for comment.
-Raniere’s lawyers said that the plaintiffs were allegedly “motivated by money" and his lawyers planned to fight the charges.
-Civil lawsuits usually result in monetary damages being paid, but not jail time, however, so the civil trial is unlikely to affect Mack's sentencing whenever that does eventually happen.
+Raniere’s lawyers said that the plaintiffs were allegedly “motivated by money,” and his lawyers planned to fight the charges.
+However, civil lawsuits usually result in monetary damages, not jail time.